 The NIS sampling frame included all community, non-rehabilitation hospitals in the SID that could be matched to the corresponding American Hospital Association (AHA) Annual Survey data.
-Based on data from 33 states, there were 3,377 hospitals in the 2001 sampling frame, an 11% increase from the 2000 NIS.
+Based on data from 35 states, there were 3,570 hospitals in the 2002 sampling frame, a 6% increase from the 2001 NIS.
 The NIS is a stratified probability sample of hospitals in the frame, with sampling probabilities calculated to select 20% of the universe contained in each stratum.
 The overall objective was to select a sample of hospitals representative of the target universe.
-With this objective in mind, NIS sampling strata were defined based on five hospital characteristics contained in the AHA hospital files.
+With this objective in mind, NIS sampling strata were defined based on the following five hospital characteristics contained in the AHA hospital files:

-- 1. Geographic Region Northeast, Midwest, West, and South - 2.
-Control public, private not-for-profit, and proprietary - 3.
-Location urban or rural - 4.
-Teaching Status teaching or non-teaching - 5.
-Bed Size small, medium, and large.
+- 1. Geographic Region Northeast, Midwest, West, and South

+- 2. Control public, private not-for-profit, and proprietary

+- 3. Location urban or rural

+- Teaching Status teaching or non-teaching

+- 5. Bed Size small, medium, and large.

-Once the universe of hospitals was stratified, up to 20% of the total number of U.S. hospitals was randomly selected within each stratum.
+After stratifying the universe of hospitals, the NIS team randomly selected up to 20% of the total number of U.S. hospitals within each stratum.
 If a stratum contained too few frame hospitals, then all were selected for the NIS, subject to sampling restrictions specified by states.
-The resulting sample for 2001 included 986 hospitals, 20.5% of the total hospital universe of 4,812 hospitals.
+The resulting sample for 2002 included 995 hospitals, representing 20.6% of the total hospital universe of 4,840 hospitals.